andrewdefries/chembrain/README.md

-This project is protect protected by the MIT license below
+This project is protected by the MIT license below
 ===
 The MIT License (MIT)